ChrstphrHll/npc_gen/students/Robbos Kalaerede.md

 ---
 ### Description
 - 4th year Half-Elf Artificer in Treskal
-- wavy lighter blonde hair that's parted to the left, Pale Green eyes, and Tan skin
+- short wavy white hair that's plain, Pale Green eyes, and Tan skin
 - Is Graceful and Driving, and has Spontaneity as their ideal

 ### Organizations